KodeyThomas/CatacombsVault/README.md

 # catacombs-vault

-A Secure way to persist any secrets
+A Secure way to persist any secrets in your application.

+This package is an implementation of the `EncryptedSharedPreferences` class on Android [Link to the class documentation](https://developer.android.com/reference/androidx/security/crypto/EncryptedSharedPreferences)

 ## Installation